jmagman/flutter-wiki/Data-driven-Fixes.md

 - The analysis server uses it to provide quick fixes (also known as code actions) in the IDE.
 - The `dart fix` command uses it to apply bulk edits to the code in a file or directory.

-The purpose of this document is to describe how to write the data used by these tools.
-It contains three sections:
+The purpose of this document is to describe how to write and test the data used by these tools.
+It contains four sections:
 - [Overview](#overview) provides an overview of how this feature is intended to be used and what kind of data can be expressed.
 - [Examples](#examples) provides examples of how to express some common kinds of changes.
 - [Reference](#reference) provides a complete definition of the data and how that data is used to update client code.
+- [Testing](#testing) provides a guide for how this data can be tested.

 ## Overview